RobVerduijn/rootless-icarus-dedicated-server/README.md

 ### Build Container

-We need ```--cap-add``` to build the container as a regular user, the running container will not need any additional caps.
+We need ```--cap-add``` to build the container as a regular user, the container image will not use any caps when it's running.
 Also required is ```--device /dev/fuse``` when building as a regular user.
 To minimize the image size I add ```--squash-all``` to remove all the layers.
 The ```-t example.registry.com:9999/library/icarus-dedicated-server:latest``` applies the tag to container when it is build.